-2.1.2 CEU actively promotes the APS Values, APS Code of Conduct, LES Code of Conduct and the DFAT Code of Conduct for Overseas Service by:
+2.1.2 CEU actively promotes the APS Values and Employment Principles, APS Code of Conduct, LES Code of Conduct and the DFAT Code of Conduct for Overseas Service by:

 - providing and supporting conduct, ethics and fraud training in Canberra, at STOs and at posts overseas; and

 - providing advice to staff and work units on conduct and ethics, conflict of interest and fraud management policy; and on possible responses to identified or alleged misconduct in the workplace.